Astra Planeta – When the Greek Gods Were Planets

 Jupiter – Zeus

-Ancient Gods and Planets – Jupiter (Greek Zeus) digital artwork by Mike Airlino.
+Ancient Gods and Planets – Jupiter (Greek Zeus) digital artwork by Mike Synthwave

-Ancient Gods and Planets – Jupiter (Greek Zeus) digital artwork by Mike Airlino.
+Ancient Gods and Planets – Jupiter (Greek Zeus) digital artwork by Mike Synthwave

-Jupiter (Roman) is named after Zeus, King of all ancient Greek gods and ruler of Mount Olympus; he is the sky and thunder god of ancient Greece.
+Jupiter is named after Zeus, King of all ancient Greek gods and ruler of Mount Olympus, he is the sky and thunder god of ancient Greece.

 Jupiter is surrounded by a planetary ring system and a powerful magnetosphere and has 80 known moons (there may be many more as yet undetected), including the four large moons discovered by Galileo Galilei in 1610, all named after characters from Greek mythology; Io, Europa, Ganymede, and Callisto.